Fred Perry (clothing label)

-Fred Perry is a British sporting and fashion brand of clothing and accessories, founded by champion British tennis player Fred Perry in 1952.
+Fred Perry is a British sporting and fashion brand of clothing and accessories, founded by legendary British tennis player Fred Perry in 1952.
 Although founded as, and intended to be a brand of sporting clothes, the Fred Perry brand gained mass popularity as a casual wear in the 60s due to association with alternative UK culture, notably the mods.
 The brand's logo is a laurel wreath, which usually appears on the left breast of Fred Perry garments, stitched into the fabric.
-Fred Perry products are sold, and worn, around the world.
-The Fred Perry brand is considered iconic, and remains popular, and fashionable.
+Fred Perry products are sold and worn around the world.
+The Fred Perry brand is considered iconic, and remains popular and fashionable.
 The brand has become a global symbol of alternative culture.